gianmarcotoso/react-attire/README.md

 ### Changing multiple fields at once

-Sometimes it may be useful to change more than one filed at once.
+Sometimes it may be useful to change more than one field at once.
 You can do so by calling the `onChange` function passing it an object as its only argument; all the object keys will be set/updated on the Attire's instance internal state:

 ```
 import React from 'react'